-So how does a trust deed differ from a deed of trust?
+So how does a Trust Deed in Scotland differ from a Deed of Trust?

 A Trust Deed is an alternative to bankruptcy in Scotland and involves a professional overseeing your repayment of debt over a certain amount of time to your creditors.